top of page

 Summer 2021

-I analyzed thin sections of waste products from U.S. coal power stations using transmitted light microscopy.
+I analyzed thin sections of waste products from Wyoming coal power stations using transmitted light microscopy.
 I characterized fly ash and bottom ash mineralogy for use in rare earth element resource evaluation.

 DF 05B.2 (2).jpg